snipercup/CataX/.project-management/current-prd/tasks-prd-add-new-furniture.md

 - [ ] 1.0 Establish two new furniture categories
 - [ ] 1.1 Brainstorm and select two complementary category names that fit alongside Urban, Nature, and Industrial.
-- [ ] 1.2 Add both categories to the category configuration file, referencing `./Mods/Dimensionfall/furniture/toilet_48.png` as the placeholder sprite.
-- [ ] 1.3 Verify the new categories load correctly within the game or project environment.
 - [ ] 2.0 Draft ten new furniture definitions
 - [ ] 2.1 For each of the five categories (Urban, Nature, Industrial, and the two new ones), outline two distinct furniture items.
 - [ ] 2.2 Assign a unique `id` to every furniture definition.